As an amputee having a short stump, a major requirement for my prosthetic leg is low weight of the prosthetic knee joint.

 The prosthetic socket I am demonstrating in this video is unconventional because I hold this socket purely with muscle contraction in my residual limb.
 I do not need a silicone liner or a donning aid (to pull the stump skin into the socket).
 This might not work for all above knee amputees.
 However, the precise fitting of this socket is a demonstration of what is possible even with a short stump.
 This should give hope to amputees who are struggling with their current prosthetic leg.
 See my video to understand why this above-knee prosthetic socket is exceptional.

-I give credit to my prosthetist Alexander Schwarz from Schwarz Prosthetics in Hamburg, Germany, who was patient enough to try out unconventional ways and whose expertise as a specialist for above knee prosthetic sockets is unparalleled.
+I give credit to my prosthetist Alexander Schwarz from Schwarz Beinprothetik in Hamburg, Germany, whose expertise, commitment and patience in finding the optimal socket fit for his above knee amputee customers is unparalleled.
 For me as an above knee amputee a prosthetic socket that is both functional and comfortable is a major factor for my quality of life!

 In the following video I am testing my socket on difficult terrain, requiring a maximum of stability in the socket.
 See how it works, even with a short stump: